-As long as it isn’t more often than 1-2 times every day, your cat has probably just chosen to change her preferred toileting spot to inside.
+As long as it isn’t more often than 1–2 times every day, your cat has probably just chosen to change her preferred toileting spot to inside.
 Heavy rain or a bitter wind can make a temperature-controlled, dry litter box far more tempting for poop duty.
-Similarly, an indoor litter box may be preferred if your kitty finds that her favorite outdoors toilet spot has been claimed by another cat in the neighborhood.
+Similarly, an indoor litter box may be preferred if your kitty finds that her favorite outdoor toilet spot has been claimed by another cat in the neighborhood.

 Another reason for changes in the poo schedule is a change in the diet.
-Foods that are less digestible will produce more waste to have to come out the back end.
+Foods that are less digestible will produce more waste to have to come out of the back end.
 For instance, foods that are marketed as “hairball reducing” may have higher levels of indigestible insoluble fiber.
 Examples of insoluble fiber ingredients include cellulose and beet pulp.
 They help keep things moving in the gut to encourage hairballs to move through the gut rather than be vomited up on the new rug.

 Should I take my cat to the vet for pooping too much?

 If your cat is pooping more frequently than twice per day, it is worth having a look at the full picture to get an idea of what might be wrong and if a veterinary appointment is needed.
-A nicely formed poop will be firm and log-shaped — take a look at the Fecal Scoring Chart to see whether your cat’s poos are normal.
+A nicely formed poop will be firm and log-shaped—take a look at the Fecal Scoring Chart to see whether your cat’s poos are normal.

-Soft poos or watery diarrhea is a sign of gut troubles which should be addressed by a veterinarian.
+Soft poos or watery diarrhea is a sign of gut troubles that should be addressed by a veterinarian.
 If you see bright red blood or the feces become tarry in color, there is likely to be intestinal bleeding present which must be assessed by a vet as soon as possible.

 Litter Box Woes

 A cat may change her pooping habits even due to subtle changes in her home environment.
 A change in the litter box location or litter type might discourage a cat from using her box.
-It may lead to a few accidents on the floor until she gets used to the new set-up.
+It may lead to a few accidents on the floor until she gets used to the new setup.
 An unwelcome change can also cause some cats to stop burying their poop.
 This could be something as seemingly insignificant as meeting a new person or a reorganization of the furniture.
 Even these small upsets can bother a sensitive kitty enough to change her toileting behaviors.

-This can occur even after a routine surgery such as neuter or spay procedure.
+This can occur even after a routine surgery such as a neuter or spay procedure.
 Your veterinarian will be able to confirm what to expect in terms of toileting and when the regular schedule is expected to resume.